 After the raco distribute command, supply a directory to contain the combined files for a distribution.
 Each command-line argument is an executable to include in the distribution, so multiple executables can be packaged together.
-For example, on Windows, creates a directory "greetings" (if the directory doesn't exist already), and it copies the executables "hello.exe" and "goodbye.exe" into "greetings".
+For example, on Windows, raco distribute greetings hello.exe goodbye.exe creates a directory "greetings" (if the directory doesn't exist already), and it copies the executables "hello.exe" and "goodbye.exe" into "greetings".
 It also creates a "lib" sub-directory in "greetings" if needed to contain DLLs, and in that case it adjusts the copied "hello.exe" and "goodbye.exe" to use the DLLs in "lib".